isovector/percentile-feedback/README.md

 <dt>Why are past data points spaced irregulrly?
 This doesn't look like my data.</dt>

 <dd><p>Past data points do not directly correspond to the time periods you logged.
 Instead, they are samples.
-They represent where the green line would have been at that particular time on that particular day, even if you did not log anything at that time.
+They show you where the green line would have been at that particular time on that particular day, even if you did not log anything at that time.

-<p>Additionally, they are spaced irregularly so that we are sampling as many different points along the x-axis as possible.
+<p>They are spaced irregularly so that we are sampling as many different points along the x-axis as possible.
 If we sampled at regular intervals, our past data would stack up in 24 evenly spaced columns.
 This can look strange when you only have a few days data, but as you start to add more data, you'll see how the dots start to cluster in meaningful ways.</dd>

 <dt>Why does my percentile show as "50%" when I very nearly beat my most productive day so far?</dt>